OLC-Bioinformatics/ConFindr/docs/install.md

 Click on `Register for a site-wide account.`

 - Login to your account at [https://pubmlst.org/bigsdb](https://pubmlst.org/bigsdb) and request access to Ribosomal MLST genome and Ribosomal MLST locus/sequence definitions under `Registrations`.
-Additionally, email Keith Jolley (keith.jolley@zoo.ox.ac.uk) and request a consumer key and consumer secret so that you'll be able to access the database programatically.
+Additionally, create a PubMLST API key on the same page.
+The generated consumer key and consumer secret will enable you to access the database programatically.

 - Once you've gotten your consumer key and consumer secret from Keith, put them into a text file with the key on the first line and the secret on the second.
 It should look something like the below